Allergen: Insect Stings

 Remove the stinger right away by scraping it with a straight, dull edge, such as a plastic credit card.
 Don't squeeze the stinger with tweezers or your fingers.
 That could force the venom into the body.

-With severe symptoms, use your epinephrine injector and call 911or direct someone else to call.
+With severe symptoms, use your epinephrine and call 911or direct someone else to call.
 Get emergency care as soon as possible.